-For an entrepreneur willing to live and work in Dubai it’s better to open a company but for the investors who don’t want a permanent residence here, it’s preferably to open offshore companies.
+For an entrepreneur willing to live and work in the Middle East it’s better to open a company in Dubai, but for the investors who don’t want a permanent residence here, it’s preferably to set up offshore companies.

-The appealing tax regime and many opportunities offered to the foreign investors in Dubai makes the entrepreneurs to choose opening offshore companies in Dubai.
+The appealing tax regime and many opportunities offered to the foreign investors in Dubai make the entrepreneurs choose opening offshore companies in Dubai.

-The law that governs the actions of a offshore company in Dubai is the Federal Law no 8 from 1984, amended by the Federal Law No 13 from 1988 (the Commercial Companies Law).
-The offshore companies opened in the free zone are ruled by the Jabel Ali Free Zone Offshore Companies Regulations 2003.
+The law that governs the actions of an offshore company in Dubai is the Federal Law no. 8 from 1984, amended by the Federal Law no. 13 from 1988 (the Commercial Companies Law).
+The offshore companies opened in the free zone of Dubai are ruled by the Jabel Ali Free Zone Offshore Companies Regulations 2003.

 There are two offshore authorities in Dubai located in Ras Al Khaimah and in Jebel Ali Free Zone.
-The regulations for opening offshore companies are slightly different but not significantly.
+The regulations for opening offshore companies in Dubai are slightly different but not significantly.

-The name of an offshore company cannot contain the words: Insurance, Re-insurance or Banking in their composition.
+The name of an offshore company cannot contain the words: insurance, re-insurance or banking in its composition.
 Any name of the offshore company must contain the termination ‘’Ltd.” or “Limited”.